 Successfully Working from Home and Homeschooling

 What I mean is pay attention to the kind of hours you need to invest for your job alone.
-There are two primary types of work from home jobs – one has traditional hours while the other has flexible hours.
-Traditional jobs have hours that typically fall sometime between 9:00 AM to 5:00 PM.
+There are two primary types of work-from-home jobs – one has traditional hours while the other has flexible hours.
+Traditional jobs have hours that typically fall between 9:00 AM to 5:00 PM.
 Flex jobs are usually open to the hours you choose.

 Lastly, be consistent – especially if you want to include self-care in the mix.
+After all, the last thing you want to happen is to fall behind work and homeschool because you are dealing with homeschool burnout.
 When you are consistent, your family will follow suit.
 Of course there will be unexpected things that come up so allow for a bit of flexibility.

 Now the question becomes how do you practice self-care when you’re working from home and homeschooling?
 Here’s how…